jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/06- Use, Import, Alias.md

 ## use Phoenix.Controller

-Here's a highly-compacted version of `Phoenix.Controller`, with 90% of the method names and 100% of the actual code redacted for simplicity's sake (the actual file is 1073 lines long, as of this writing).
+Here's a highly-compacted version of `Phoenix.Controller`, with 90% of the function names and 100% of the actual code redacted for simplicity's sake (the actual file is 1073 lines long, as of this writing).

 ```elixir
 defmodule Phoenix.Controller do